JxCarver/UIDScanner/README.md

 Built for PN532 Bluetooth module.
-Scans for a signal in NFC range, upon recieving one reads for a UID and displays it if it detects one.
+Scans for a signal in NFC range.
+If a scan returns true it will display the UID of the card.